 Other crimpers and assembly equipment are available

-For the convenience of our customers, we continually provide updated crimp specs on the Jason MyCrimp App and the resources page of our website.
+For the convenience of our customers, we continually provide updated crimp specs on the Jason MyCrimp App (IOS / Android) and the resources page of our website.
 This makes it significantly easier for hose assembly professionals to ensure the most current crimp specifications are available to them for Jason’s ever-growing product offerings.

 New Line of Constant Pressure (Isobaric) Hoses